Find DNS records

 2. Using Command-Line Tools

-DNS lookups can be performed directly from your operating system for those more comfortable with command-line tools.
-Here’s how to do it on different platforms:
+DNS lookups can also be done from your operating system using command-line tools.
+Here's how to do it on different platforms:

 On Windows (using nslookup)